As the last installment, this final interval post covers every interval not time based.

 It would be better to run them through that conditioning on their skates, on the ice, without the contact found in games.

-A great way to utilize these is in the phase leading up to a season, utilizing a few more ESD days than usual to bring an athlete up to game speed, and prepare them for the energy system demands of their sport.
+A great way to utilize these is in the phase leading up to a camp or pre-season, utilizing a few more ESD days than usual to bring an athlete up to game speed, and prepare them for the energy system demands of their sport.

 In endurance sports, this is can be utilized a little bit more.
 It can also be mimicked by simply picking challenging and unknown routes via hills, obstacles and other challenges like changes in surface.